CloudBindle/youxia/README.md

     java -jar youxia-deployer/target/youxia-deployer-1.1.0-alpha.0-jar-with-dependencies.jar --ansible-playbook ansible_sensu/site.yml --max-spot-price 1 --batch-size 1 --total-nodes-num 10

-You will probably want to put the jar, playbook, and update your crontab with the command at an appropriate interval on an appropriate host.
+This indicates that you will pay a maximum spot price of 1, deploy a maximum of 1 VM per execution, up to a maximum of 10 managed nodes on AWS.
+You will probably want to put the jar and playbook somewhere on your deployer host.
+You may also want to update your crontab with the command at an appropriate interval on an appropriate host.

-For this section, make sure that the SSH port (22) and rabbitmq (5672) port are open between where you are running the deployer, the instances you are deploying, and your sensu server.
-This will require tinkering with security groups and filling out that parameter in the configuration group above.

 ##### Reaper

 Third, you will probably want to setup the Reaper component.
 The Reaper component talks to managed instances to persist their workflow run information to SimpleDB, determine whether VMs have reached their kill-limit, and kills them if necessary after potentially cross-referencing with sensu data.

-A sample command (omit the test to actually kill instances):
+A sample command (omit the test to actually kill instances) to kill instances when they have run 5 workflow runs to completion and persist workflow run information to simpleDB:

     java -jar youxia-reaper/target/youxia-reaper-1.1.0-alpha.0-jar-with-dependencies.jar --kill-limit 5 --persist --test

 You can also just list information in SimpleDB to be used by the decider with:

     java -jar youxia-reaper/target/youxia-reaper-1.1.0-alpha.0-jar-with-dependencies.jar --list

-Here, you will need to open the SeqWare web services ports (8080).

 ##### Generator